Duanem3/Playwright_IgniteData/README.md

 # Notes/assumptions/issues

 - You should think about changing the date picker as it is not so user friendly.
 You cannot enter a date manually without having to select the date on the date picker.
-You should be able to enter a date manually into the picker
+You should be able to enter a date manually into the picker.
+- The automated test could not select the 'Add new user' button whilst the date picker was showing.
+You had to click an actual date on the picker for the button to become enabled
+- Also you cannot select years from the date picker therefore you have to scroll really far is you have an older date
 - It is very difficult to remove a date and enter a blank date.
 This makes it hard to test whether the validation is working for a blank date field.
-As if you remove hte date, it seems to use the previously entered date.
+As when you remove the date, it seems to use the previously entered date.
 So you cannot remove a date and submit a blank date (for testing purposes)
+- Maybe the date field should be empty as default and not be prefilled with todays date
+- There should be some indication as to what format the date is in, as it isnt clear at first what format it takes
 - When you are adding a user, when you enter a name and a profession and then remove them, you get a "*" error validation message.
 However this message should be a bit more descriptive, for example "Please enter a name".
 It seems to show a more relevant message on edit user mode
 - It is not clearly indicated with the 'Add new User' button when it is enabled and disabled.
 Maybe a colur change of enable or disabled state should be applied to indicate users that they can click the button
 - There is no indication that you have entered an invalid date.
 Forexample, you can enter a date such as "abcd2024-08-17".